psychemedia/island-storynotes/noyes-highwayman.md

 *An attempt at a telling...*

-It was a dark night, a windy night, with just enough moonlight to see the ribbon of the road snaking across the moor, an ancient highway dotted with the service stations of their day, roadside inns: places to eat, and drink, and to stable your horse if you should happen to want to stay the night.
+It was a dark night, a windy night, with just enough moonlight to see the ribbon of the road snaking across the moor, an ancient highway dotted with the service stations of their day, roadside inns: places to eat, places to drink, and places to stable your horse if you should happen to want to stay the night.

-Approaching onesuch of these inns, a highwayman comes riding, riding, a gun at his side, and a sword on his belt.
+Approaching onesuch of those inns, a highwayman comes riding, riding, a gun at his side, and a sword on his belt.

-There's a clatter of horses hooves as he crosses the cobble-stoned yard and  approaches the inn, but does not enter: the door is locked for the night, the windows are shuttered.
+There's a clatter of horses hooves as he crosses the cobble-stoned yard and approaches the inn.
+But he does not enter: the door is locked for the night, the windows are shuttered.

 He taps with his whip on the shutters, and softly whistles a tune.
 A light goes on in an upstairs window.
 Bess, the raven haired landlord's daughter, has been waiting for his signal.